-Evaluations of the data for the second half of the year 2008 indicate that sulfates accounted for approximately one half of the fine mass particle.
+Evaluations of the data for 2009 indicate that sulfates accounted for approximately half of the total fine particle mass.
 Most visibility impairment is due to sulfate, which can have a greater effect on light extinction (a measure of visibility impairment) than all other types of fine particles combined.
-Higher sulfate values in the summer can be attributed to the greater photochemical conversion of sulfur dioxide (SO2) to SO4 that results from the increased sunlight during the summertime.
+Higher sulfate values in the summer can be attributed to the greater photochemical conversion of sulfur dioxide (SO_2) to SO_4 that results from the increased sunlight during the summertime.
 (Malm, 1999)